EMBEDDIA/NER_BERT_Multitask/README.md

 This is the code related to the paper [Simple ways to improve NER in every language using markup](http://ceur-ws.org/Vol-2829/paper2.pdf)

+An improved version of the code ca be found in https://github.com/EMBEDDIA/NER_FEDA, where as well a Frustratingly Easy Domain Adaptation for NER

 # How to cite this work?